-Muzmatch adds $7M to swipe right on Muslim majority markets – TechCrunch
+Muzmatch adds $7M to swipe right on Muslim-majority markets – TechCrunch

 “I think that’s what we’ve done really well.
 And I always wanted to innovate on that — so we’ve got a bunch of ideas around a complete refresh of the app.”

 Video is one area they’re experimenting with for future features.
-TechCrunch’s interview with Younas takes place via a video chat using what looks to be its own videoconferencing platform, though there’s not currently a feature in Muzmatch that lets users chat remotely via video.
+TechCrunch’s interview with Younas takes place via a video chat using what looks to be its own videoconferencing platform (correction: it was using a video room powered by appear.in), though there’s not currently a feature in Muzmatch that lets users chat remotely via video.

 Its challenge on this front will be implementing richer comms features in a way that a diverse community of religious users can accept.